Poliothyrsis: Habitat

 P. sinensis occurs in evergreen and deciduous broad-leaved mixed forests and deciduous broad-leaved forests on mountain slopes or at the foot of mountains, growing at altitudes of 400–1500 m.

 Ornamental

 Aesthetic appeal

-Although frequently used in landscaping projects in its native China, the plant is not yet common in cultivation in Europe and the U.S.A., despite its merits - which are acknowledged as considerable by Jonathan Damery of the Arnold arboretum, who describes the plant in glowing terms as “ show-stopping”, a potential “garden celebrity” and having “elegance”, “class” and a praiseworthy “lack of gaudiness” in its restrained beauty.
+Although frequently used in landscaping projects in its native China, the plant is not yet common in cultivation in Europe and the US, despite its merits - which are acknowledged as considerable by Jonathan Damery of the Arnold arboretum, who describes the plant in glowing terms as “ show-stopping”, a potential “garden celebrity” and having “elegance”, “class” and a praiseworthy “lack of gaudiness” in its restrained beauty.

 The tree is grown for its glossy, dark, emerald green leaves (which later provide warm yellow Autumn colour) and fragrant, papery, greenish-white flowers which gradually become yellow as they mature.

 Cultivation

 P. sinensis is fully hardy in the U.K. and is best grown in a fertile, well-drained soil in full sun or partial shade, with shelter from cold, drying winds.
 It requires minimal pruning, such pruning consisting in the removal of wayward or crossing shoots in late Winter or early Spring, with the aim of maintaining a robust and shapely framework.
 The plant is best propagated by the sowing of seed in containers in an open frame in Autumn, but may also be increased vegetatively by the taking of greenwood cuttings in Summer.
 In regard to pests and diseases, the plant is generally trouble-free.